axians/microservicebus-tutorial/GettingStarted.md

 }, 3000);
 ```

-13. Click the green **Save** button at the bottom to save your service and proceed to the next step.
+13. Click the green **SAVE** button at the bottom to save your service.
+Close the code designer and click **SAVE** before proceeding to the next step.

 [Here](./services/cpuService.js) is complete sample of the service.

 #### Create a Flow
 >A *Flow* or scenario is a process defining how *Services* interact.
 A *Service* is essentially a piece of software (JavaScript in this case) that does something useful, such as reading a sensor, saving a file or transforming a message to the IoT Hub.